2020-2021 Executive Summary

-SCCWRP’s ecohydrology research is driven by three major objectives: (1) Understand and predict patterns in key drivers of hydrologic change (e.g., land use, climate change, water use practices), (2) develop tools including statistical and deterministic models to evaluate the relationship between key drivers and changes in flow and related physical and biological responses in the stream, and (3) evaluate the effectiveness of various management actions (e.g., BMPs) and other efforts to reduce or mitigate the impacts of flow modification.
-Evaluating possible management actions includes developing mechanisms that enhance performance and that improve understanding of how multiple BMPs can work synergistically across broad areas to improve the condition of receiving waters.
+SCCWRP’s ecohydrology research is driven by three major objectives: (1) Understand and predict patterns in key drivers of hydrologic change (e.g., land use, climate change, water use practices), (2) develop tools including statistical and deterministic models to evaluate the relationship between key drivers, changes in flow, and related physical and biological responses, and (3) evaluate the effectiveness of various management actions (e.g., BMPs) and other efforts to reduce or mitigate the impacts of flow modification.
+Evaluating possible management actions includes developing mechanisms that enhance performance and that improve understanding of how multiple management actions, including stream restoration, can work synergistically across broad areas to improve the condition of receiving waters.

-This year, SCCWRP will continue to focus on developing tools that can be used to predict how changes in flow translate to changes in physical structure and in biological community composition – changes that are ultimately linked to ecosystem health.
-SCCWRP’s focus for 2018-19 will be on:
+This year, SCCWRP will continue to focus on developing tools that can be used to predict how changes in flow translate to changes in physical structure and in biological community composition – and how these changes affect water resources management decisions.
+SCCWRP’s focus for 2020-21 will be on:

 - Development of statewide framework for evaluating in-stream flow needs: SCCWRP has facilitated formation of a statewide workgroup under the California Water Quality Monitoring Council that is developing a tiered framework for assessing in-stream flow needs across California.
 The workgroup, which features partners from UC Berkeley, UC Davis, U.S. Geological Survey and The Nature Conservancy, is developing an environmental flows management framework that includes statewide hydrologic and geomorphic classification, coarse-level flow requirements for each hydrologic class in the state, and a framework for selecting the most appropriate site-specific tool based on consideration of stream type, biological endpoint, and management needs.
 The framework will be applied to support several needs related to flow management, including dam management, agricultural water withdrawals, and urban stormwater management.